langmead-lab/monorail-external/README.md

 * `lucene_indexed_numeric_types.tsv`

 Taken together, the above junctions block gzipped files & indices along with the Lucene indices is enough for a minimally viable Snaptron instance.

-### Layout of links to recount-pump output for recount-unifier

-Due to the importance of this part, this get its own section.

-The `scripts/find_done.sh` script that gets run automatically in the `recount-unifier` container *should* organize the symlinks to the original, recount-pump output directories correctly, however, it's worth checking given that the rest of the Unifier is critically sensitive to how the links are organized.

-For example, if you find that you're getting blanks instead of actual integers in the `all.exon_bw_count.pasted.gz` file, it's likely a sign that the input directory hierarchy was not laid out correctly.

-Assuming your top level directory for input is called `links`, the expected directory hierarchy for each sequencing run/sample is:

-`links/study_loworder/study/run_loworder/run/symlink_to_recount-pump_attempt_directory_for_this_run`

-e.g.:

-`links/94/SRP019994/83/SRR797083/sra_human_v3_41_in26354_att2`

-where `sra_human_v3_41_in26354_att2` is the symlink to the actual recount-pump generated attempt director for run `SRR797083` in study `SRP019994`.

-`study_loworder` and `run_loworder` are *always* the last 2 characters of the study and run accessions/IDs respectively.

-Your study and run accessions/IDs may be very different the SRA example here, but they should still work in this setup.
-However, single letter studies/runs probably won't.